wp-plugins/tweet-wheel/readme.txt

 1. Unzip the zip file you have downloaded
 1. Upload unzipped folder `tweet-wheel` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to Tweet Wheel > Authorize and authorize our plugin to access your Twitter acount

 == Frequently Asked Questions ==